sftcd/happykey/README.md

 [roundtrip.sh](roundtrip.sh) but provides optional (random) AAD and Info inputs to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.

+The [psktest.sh](psktest.sh) script is like [infoaadtest.sh](infoaadtest.sh)
+but with the PSK mode, with good and bad PSK and PSKID values.

 ## PEM-like ciphertext file format